micha-silver/eLTER_videos/README.md

-# ReLTER_demo
+# eLTER Videos
-Demonstration of ReLTER package to acquire EO data
+Rmd and R scripts for preparation of videos to train in using the `ReLTER` package